byunguk/TreeChart/README.md

 In this example, it divides input array by sum.

 There are four test cases.
-If you tab any places, it will recrate the chart with next test set.
+If you tab any places, it will recreate the chart with next test set.

 Main page shows two button, `Hierarchy` and `Plain`